 Automating how tasks are assigned ensures that your business makes changes based on customer feedback.

 If you’ve automated your feedback loop properly, you’ll have a message in place to thank your customers for their feedback.

 After all, it’s only polite to acknowledge the time that goes into sharing opinions on the service you provide.

 You may also want to periodically update them on the changes that you’ve made based on the feedback given.

 Showcasing the improvements to your service serves two purposes.

 Again, this isn’t necessarily a part of the process that can be automated, but it’s one not to be missed!

 Plus, if you’ve followed the steps above, this last part should be a piece of cake.

 Collecting customer feedback is important for any business and Trustmary takes that seriously.

-Trustmary’s platform offers fully-customizable feedback forms with multiple question categories and ways of capturing data, from star ratings to video feedback.
+Trustmary’s platform offers fully-customizable feedback and review forms with multiple question categories and ways of capturing data, from star ratings to video feedback.